Brendan Gaughan: Early career

 Gaughan made his NASCAR debut in a Truck Series race in 1997 at Las Vegas Motor Speedway.
 Driving the No. 20 Orleans Hotel & Casino-sponsored Dodge for Walker Evans, he qualified eighteenth and finished 24th.
 He ran two races in 1998 with the No. 20 team, but he failed to finish both races.
 He also attempted his first Busch race at Las Vegas, but he failed to qualify.
 In 1998, he was part of the Coca-Cola 500 at Twin Ring Motegi in Japan and was involved in a crash that also collected Bobby Hamilton.

-He then decided to move to stock car racing.
+Gaughan then decided to move to stock car racing.
 He ran in the Winston West Series in 1999, and was the 2000 and 2001 champion on the circuit.
 He attempted to qualify for a Busch Series race at Pikes Peak International Raceway in 2000, but failed to make the race.
 In 2001, he made his Busch Series debut at Fontana for Ed Whitaker but finished 41st.
 The next week, he attempted his first Winston Cup race at Las Vegas but failed to qualify.
 He also ran seven times in the Truck Series for Bill McAnally and TKO Motorsports, and had two top-five finishes.